Pythagoras is a name most have us have heard of, but can we trust what we read about him?

 Some of the mathematics came from Egypt and Babylon, so probably came directly from Pythagoras.

 The Pythagoreans and Greeks added something incredibly important to mathematics that other cultures had not.
-The Greeks made mathematics rigorous – everything had to be proved logically.
-They also carried out pure mathematics – math that had no practical purpose.
-They were the first ancient mathematicians to have the same priorities as modern mathematicians.
+The Greeks made mathematics rigorous, meaning nothing could be accepted as true until it had been proved logically; they also carried out pure mathematics – math that had no practical purpose – and so they were the first ancient mathematicians to have the same priorities as modern mathematicians.

 Everything is a Number